Sean Highdale: Accident and subsequent football career

 a further loan period with Welsh Premier League club Newtown at the beginning of 2011.
-At the end of the season, he was released by Liverpool and in July 2011 he joined Vauxhall Motors. before moving in October to Burscough.
+At the end of the season, he was released by Liverpool and in July 2011 joined Vauxhall Motors, before moving to Burscough.

 In 2013, he was playing in the Liverpool County Premier League for Old Xaverians.
 Later that season he was awarded a compensatory payout of millions of pounds, which recognised the potential earnings he could have earned in his football career.

 In August 2013 he registered as a player for North West Counties Football League club Widnes Vikings.

 Paralympian football

 In 2016, he was named in the Great Britain team to compete in the football tournament at the 2016 Summer Paralympics in Brazil, eligible as a result of an acquired brain injury from the car accident in 2008.
 He made his Paralympics debut for the team in a match against Brazil.